Creating a New Driver

 • dir.mnu – Customizes palette view

-• Readme.html – A template README file for your driver
+• Readme.html – A template README file for your driver (though you should also consider creating your own README.md for GitHub)

 Folders

-Public/ VIs intended for use by external callers:
+• Public/ VIs intended for use by external callers:

 • Action-Status/ VIs that perform actions or acquire data (e.g., getters)